b18050/Thunderbird-Extensions/README.md

 1.Hello-world
 2."Reply to All as Cc" v 1.5.4 (updated)
 3."resetrec" v 1.4 (updated)

+4."send-unsent-messages-without-attachments

+However, WebExtensions does not provide such API so far.
+So, we need to develop your own APIs by using WebExtensionExperiments.

 I would thank Dr.Timothy A. Gonsalves to let me know about this all.